cookpa/SynthSegContainer/README.md

 ## Dockerfile.conda

 Installs tensorflow-gpu from conda, which includes GPU support.
+This works for Singularity containers with `singularity run --nv`.

 This also runs without the GPU.
 MKL support is disabled, which extends execution time (to about 8-10 min) but massively reduces the memory requirements.